yanrocklu/react-display-movie/README.md

 This is a React web application that displays movies as a list of tiles.
 Each tile displays movie detail such as title, actors, description, poster.

-The application uses 2 levels deep nested components;
+The application uses 2 levels nested components:
 * Header - A header that displays app title
 * MovieContainer - The root conrainer component that manages state for all children components.
 It is uses _axio_ to connect to Firebase database.
 * MovieList - A list of movies